117 Mind 480 (2008)

 Date of Authorship for this Version

 Yaffe, Gideon, "Book Review: Of Liberty and Necessity: The Free Will Debate in Eighteenth-Century British Philosophy of Mind" (2008).
 Faculty Scholarship Series.
-Paper 3733.
+3733.